Forking vs. committing

 Linus’ way of things sounds fine for now: if you find yourself implementing a new feature, either send me an email with a bunch of commits or use Github pull request feature.
 Maybe if the user base grows too much as well as the need for trust in a specific branch of the project, we can switch to a shared repository and add a couple of trusted committers.

-This is a community project, thus commits should be readable enough for any of the contributors to guess the content by simply reading the comment or find a proper commit when one knows what he is looking for.
+This is a community project, thus commits should be readable enough for any of the contributors to guess the content by simply reading the comment or find a proper commit when one knows what they are looking for.

 Usual standards remain: write english comments, single line short comments and additional multiline if required (keep in mind that the most important piece of information should fit in the first line).